Managing Users, Groups and Roles

 "filter":"externalid eq \"rdavis@company.com\""}

-The answer is equivalent to the one received with the 1st method, however, it is "search result formatted" (i.e. an array):
+The response is equivalent to the one received with the first method but it is formatted as a search result (that is, an array):

 {